How to Avoid Overdraft Protection Fees at the Bank

 Regardless, no matter which way you go and no matter which type of institution you choose here’s the lesson: think about what you’re doing and keep a hawkish eye on your money.

 Oh… and here’s another tip.
-If you have an ATM card, you might want to reconsider that too.
-ATM fees are another billion-dollar service used by the big banks to rake in loads of cash.
+If you have an ATM card, you might also want to reconsider that.
+ATM fees are another billion-dollar service big banks use to rake in loads of cash.
 These fees are steadily rising too.
-To avoid these fees, bank with an institution that doesn’t charge such fees, or uses your institution’s ATM network exclusively, or consider using only free ATM’s or getting a debit or check card instead.
+To avoid these fees, bank with an institution that doesn’t charge such fees, use your institution’s ATM network exclusively, or consider using only free ATMs.
+Or, better yet, get a debit or check card instead.

 Here’s to your financial success!